SpurSlicer/Chatroom-Website/README.md

 # Project 2 Proposal
+Team: Gregory Del Bene, Shane Wierl
 We will be creating a clone of discord as it a prototypical example of a SPA.
 We both have a moderate interest in the technology behind chatroom applications and are curious about trying to recreate it from scratch.
 The intended audience will be anyone looking for like-minded communication clusters on the internet--i.e., the audience for forums.
 All of this will be styled differently from discord.
 Our inspiration from them was their chatroom structure.
+We made a very basic wireframe , based on Discord, and is shown in Pictures below
+Minimum Viable Product - A chatroom app that can read and write data to Firebase, and store servers to messages.
+We also want to style it to look somewhat professional.
+Stretch Goals - Full UI set up, and Real Time Updates to the chatrooms.
+Be able to delete, create, rename servers.
 # Project 2 WIP Check In

 ### Forked Repository For Complete Refactor Process